jnozzi/cocoadev.com/SiteContent/General/UniqueIDInCoreData.markdown

-I'm trying to understand how best to implement a uniqueID for records inserted in [[CoreData]] entities (sql store if it matters).
+I'm trying to understand how best to implement a uniqueID for records inserted in General/CoreData entities (sql store if it matters).

 I can't seem to find any relevant verbiage in the Apple docs or google or here.
 But these things are a function of understanding -- you have a hard time searching for things if you don't understand them...

 The default values don't appear to offer a way to do this, neither do the attribute settings themselves.

-So it seems that I'm on my own to manifest an ID (I have found how to create [[UUIDs]]) and get it into the appropriate attribute.
+So it seems that I'm on my own to manifest an ID (I have found how to create General/UUIDs) and get it into the appropriate attribute.

 Is this correct?
 Is there a better way?